 It’s fantastic to see two of the UK’s most successful esports players meeting, while at the same time receiving recognition from government.

 Ryan Hart commented: “London was great, it was time extremely well spent.
 It was amazing to meet Jaden – what a talent.
-Being that devoted so young and staying dedicated despite that negative energy around him [with some of the media saying] that gaming is a waste of time and stuff.
+Being that devoted so young and staying dedicated despite that negative energy around him that gaming is a waste of time and stuff.

 “All this, while also making an effort in school and doing really well in class – not the most common combination in my experience with young people.
 It’s really cool that he’s made such success out of it so early too.
 I can see his mum is really proud of him.
 His family were really nice and Ed was brilliant too.”